-I’m earning a Master of Social Science degree from the University of Colorado Denver’s Interdisciplinary Studies Program.
-I plan to defend in July of 2015.
+I earned a Master of Social Science degree from the University of Colorado Denver’s Interdisciplinary Studies Program in spring 2016.

-My thesis explores how technology accelerators provide social capital to entrepreneurs, and what impact that social capital has on those entrepreneurs.
+My thesis explored how technology accelerators provide social capital to entrepreneurs, and what impact that social capital has on those entrepreneurs.

 United States-Based Accelerators That Sell Social Capital and the Startup Entrepreneurs Who Buy It